dgroomes/spring-playground/README.md

 ### `config/`

-NOT YET IMPLEMENTED

-Showcasing various configuration features of Spring Boot and the Spring Framework.
+Showcasing configuration features of Spring Boot and the Spring Framework like Spring Profiles.

 See the README in [config/](config/).